ssvlabs/ssv/monitoring/README.md

 4. Align dashboard variables:
     * `instance` - container name, used in 'instance' field for metrics coming from prometheus. \
       In the given dashboard, instances names are: `ssv-node-v2-<i>`, make sure to change according to your setup
-    * `validator_dashboard_id` - exist only in operator dashboard, points to validator dashboard

 <br />